Abd-Mohammed/ITMO-Academy-pilot-course-solutions/README.md

 # ITMO-Academy-pilot-course-solutions
-It contains the solution of each step in the Pilot course.
+It contains the solution for each problem in the Pilot course.